paulbradshaw/MED7373-Data-Journalism/week2/compthinkingds.md

 Chances are that your story challenge is made up of more than one problem.
 Here are some examples:

-In the BBC data unit's [baby names story](https://github.com/BBC-Data-Unit/baby-names-2017), we needed to:
+In the BBC data unit's [baby names story](https://github.com/BBC-Data-Unit/baby-names-2017), Dan Wainwright needed to:

 1. Work out which name was the most popular for girls - and then do the same for boys
 2. Work out which name was most popular in each region